nightscout/nightscout.github.io/docs/nightscout/platform.md

 You can easily create a new Railway Nightscout site with a MongoDB Atlas or a Railway MongoDB database.

 **Pros**:
-* Nightscout fits in the free tier using a developer account
-* Easy to deploy or migrate an existing site from Heroku
+* Easy to deploy or migrate an existing site from Heroku (but not worth it without free tier)
 * Simple to use and troubleshoot
 * Can use a native Railway MongoDB database ($)

 **Cons**:
+* The free tier has been removed, only active developers can have 5$ credit per month
 * Your GitHub account must have been created more than 3 months ago
 * The railway.app domain is blocked for safety by some companies
 * Railway network model causes issues with some follower app and devices